Wrestling Hillary Clinton: Part II

 We pulled into Clinton’s parking lot and he lowered the gear lever into park, turned off the truck, looked at me, and said, “Rising waters raise all ships.”

-About two and a half hours to three hours after leaving Belaire, we reached New Orleans stopped at St. Paul’s in Covington, a relatively wealthy suburb of New Orleans.
-Coach would almost always stop there to visit with his son, Coach Craig Ketelsen, who was head coach of St. Paul’s and on a few state athletic committees.
-Craig towered over Coach like my family towered over me, but he had a broad smile and was always happy to see his dad and say hello to me.
+Coach would almost always stop at St. Paul’s to visit his son, Coach Craig Ketelsen, who was head coach of St. Paul’s and on a few state athletic committees.
+Craig was Belaire’s first and only wrestler when Coach started the team in 1980, and in 1981 he was our first state champion.
+He had wrestled at 171 pounds, and as an adult he towered over Coach like my family towered over me.
+He had a broad smile and was always happy to see his dad and say hello to me.
 They’d chat about the state’s athletics and Coach would, when asked, offer his thoughts.
-St. Pauls never needed supplies and we never lingered; they’d shake hello and chat quickly and wave goodbye, and Coach would take me over to Jesuit High School, home of the Bluejays.
+Like how my family groomed each other to run the Teamsters, Craig was gaining respect in state athletic committees and Coach would sometimes share stories of how he got USA Wrestling started in Louisiana.

 Jesuit was a massive and ornate Catholic school with three tiers of wrestling teams.
 There varsity team was away competing in and winning a few national freestyle tournaments, but their second and third string teams were training all summer in one of their gymnasiums, a wrestling-only room that could have swallowed any one of the Region I schools along the River Road.
 They had two new Bluejay blue mats permanently laid out, and the ceiling rafters were decorated with rows of state championship titles dating back to practically when Louisiana was still a French colony.